PhilT/merrol/README.md

 What
 ----------------------------------
-An editor for Ruby, Rails and supporting langauges, written in pure Ruby using some Rails idioms with an open design to allow customization and enhancement.
+An editor for Ruby, Rails and supporting langauges, written in pure Ruby (1.9) and GTK using some Rails idioms with an open design to allow customization and enhancement.

 Why
 ----------------------------------
 I noticed, while using other editors that I found myself constantly re-arranging windows to get the optimum setup.
-I was also frustrated by little bugs and design issues.
+I was also frustrated by little bugs, design issues and sensible shortcuts.
 I thought, there must be a better way.

 I want to make an editor that is really easy to tweak.
 Users would be able to fork it and customize it as they saw fit.
 It will also make use of existing apps such as autotest and rails generators and commands such as grep.